gpteng-org/gptengineer.app/README.md

 # gptengineer.app – Rapid prototyping of web apps

-This is an issues-only repo for gptengineer.app.

 Feedback in the shape of issues is invaluable in our mission to reduce the barriers to build 🙂

+This is an issues repo for gptengineer.app.

-Feel free to react to the tickets you prioritize to help us focus on the issues that matter most.
+Feel free to react to tickets you prioritize to help us focus on the issues that matter most.

 ## Usage